 Shirley Village Project has created stickers for Shirley mailboxes, to show that we are striving to be a community full of safe and loving homes.
 We are working together to create a family violence free Shirley!
 Join the movement and choose a sticker for your own mailbox.

-A peer support group for women, particularly those who have experienced family harm, runs every second Thursday in collaboration with Barnardos.
+A peer support group for women, particularly those who have experienced family harm, runs every second Thursday (red bun weeks) in collaboration with Barnardos, 12:30pm at the Neighbourhood Centre.

 For more information on Family Violence Prevention with the Shirley Village Project contact Emma on 022 103 8351 or shirleyvillage.emma@gmail.com